The 4 times Klopp’s Liverpool lost a European first leg – & their response

 Atletico Madrid (2020)

-Having won the Champions League in 2018-19, Liverpool tried to retain their title and came up against Atletico Madrid in the last-16.
+Having won the Champions League in 2018-19, Liverpool were looking to retain their title when they came up against Atletico Madrid in the last-16.

-Saul Niguez’s early goal gave Diego Simeone’s side a first-leg lead, while Liverpool failed to attempt a single shot on target at the Wanda Metropolitano.
+Saul Niguez’s early goal gave the hosts a first-leg lead and Klopp’s Reds failed to attempt a single shot on target at the Wanda Metropolitano.

 Georginio Wijnaldum and Roberto Firmino gave Liverpool a 2-1 aggregate lead during the second leg at Anfield, only for Adrian’s loose clearance to gift Atletico sub Marcos Llorente a vital away goal in extra time.